pyinvoke/invoke/sites/docs/getting_started.rst

 Using contexts
 ==============

-While fully configurable via keyword arguments, `~.runner.run` is a pure function and knows nothing about the greater application.
+While fully configurable via keyword arguments, `~invoke.run` is a pure function and knows nothing about the greater application.
 This is a problem when you want to alter behavior globally, such as changing the default fail-fast behavior, or always using a pty when running commands.
 It's possible